jeremypburton/ipr-template/arch-council-review-template.md

 ### Date - e.g. 2pm 21st July, 2018

 - Complete this before you hold the ACR so that interested parties can attend or request an invite.
-- Remember to announce in slack - #acr-announce
+- Remember to announce in slack - #architecture-council

 ---
 ### Summary